grafana/explore-traces/docs/sources/_index.md

 Next, refine your investigation by adding filters.

-Each time you add a filter, the condition appears in the list of filters.
+Each time you add a filter, the condition appears in the list of filters at the top of the page.
 The list of filters expands as you investigate and explore your tracing data using Explore Traces.

 1. Refine your investigation by adding filters.